-This Gluten-free Chocolate Hazelnut Cake is so delicious and is perfect for any celebration.
-I love my chocolate hazelnut cake recipe for its combination of flavours.
+I love my chocolate hazelnut cake recipe for its perfect combination of flavours.
 Therefore, I wanted to make sure that there was a keke (cake) available to our gluten free whānau too.
-Let's take a look at this recipe.
+So what are we waiting for? :et’s bless someone with a delicious, homemade keke tiakarete me te hānati (chocolate and hazelnut cake).

 More tiakarete (chocolate) inspired keke: